Web design needs SEO and vice versa - How easy it is to achieve more visibility and traffic

 HTTPS and SSL certificate

-An HTTPS or SSL certificate means your website is secure - that makes your website more attractive for visitors.
+An HTTPS or SSL certificate means that your website is secure - that makes your website more attractive for visitors.
 But also Google values the certificates, because with HTTPS and SSL you rank better than without.

 The sitemap of your website is not visible for the visitor - for search engines, like Google, it is.
 It is defined as a map of your website - There, search engines are shown which pages are available and can be crawled and listed by the crawlers .
 Based on the entries in your sitemap, the crawler bot quickly recognizes which pages are new or updated and restricts its crawling activities to those only.